Frederick III of Denmark: Absolute monarchy

 Frederick III profited by his spirited defense of the common interests of the country and the dynasty.
 The traditional loyalty of the Danish middle classes was transformed into enthusiasm for the king personally, and for a brief period Frederick found himself the most popular man in his kingdom.
 He made use of his popularity by converting the elective monarchy into an absolute monarchy by the Revolution of 1660.
 To ensure this conversion he instituted the 1660 state of emergency in Denmark.
 At the September 1660 gathering of the Estates, intended to solve the financial problems faced after the wars, Frederick played the different Estates against each other.
 He succeeded in gaining support for the hereditary monarchy, the annulment of the Haandfæstning, and the institution of absolute monarchical rule by decree.

-During the last ten years of his reign, the king again took a relative obscure position while the new monarchy was built up and the country tried to recover after the wars.
-New men came into government, which was marked by a rivalry between the ministers and councillors like Hannibal Sehested and Kristoffer Gabel.
+During the last ten years of his reign, the king again took a relative obscure position while the new monarchy was built up and the country's people tried to recover after the wars.
+New men came into government, which was marked by a rivalry between the ministers and councillors like Hannibal Sehested and the king's favourite Kristoffer Gabel.
+During the early and mid 1660s there was an influential circle around Sehested, Frederik Ahlefeldt, Peter Bülche, Hans Svane, Jacob Petersen and Theodor Lente, who became increasingly opposed to Gabel.
 Frederick concentrated on changing the administrative structure from chancellery to resort colleges and replaced the administrative divisions of fiefs with amt counties.
-In 1665, the Kongeloven (Lex Regia) was introduced: the “constitution” of Danish absolute monarchy, and the first assertion of divine right underpinned by a written constitution in Europe.
+In 1665, the Kongeloven (Lex Regia) was introduced: the “constitution” of Danish-Norwegian absolute monarchy, and the first assertion of divine right underpinned by a written constitution in Europe.
 It decreed that the Monarch "shall from this day forth be revered and considered the most perfect and supreme person on the Earth by all his subjects, standing above all human laws and having no judge above his person, neither in spiritual nor temporal matters, except God alone."
 This law consequently authorized the king to abolish all other centers of power.
 Most important was the abolition of the Council of the Realm.